Pine-Forest-Health/SWWP_Macrosystems/Project Data/SNP/README.txt

 FIA samples were recoded because the names were too long to input into dDocent.
 The corresponding original IDs for these samples is in FIA_sampleInfo.xlxs

-PCA_49k
-This is just showing seperation of the two species along PC axes 2, with 113 largely grouping with PF and 114 being embeded within US and MX pops for PS.

-genolike.beagle_filter3.tar.gz
-This file contains genotype likelihood info for all samples.
-This info is also present in the vcf file above, but the vcf file contains a bunch of other info too.